krunalvirugama-inventyv/training2024-25/README.md

 ### File Structure

-2. *FLOW_CHARTS* : In this folder there is code in javascript which i implemet in figjam.
+2. *FlowChart:* This folder contains JavaScript code implementations for flowcharts, which have been visualized and designed in FigJam.